midoBB/Readeck/docs/src/en-US/user-profile.md

 ## Edit your profile

-On the main profile page, you can change your username and your email address.
+On the main profile page, you can change your username, your email address and choose the app's language.

 ## Change your password